primehero/hostelManagement/objective.md

 ### User
-1. User model should contain username and password and all the stuff according to yelp camp refactored and something called level, that tells if a user is an admin or not.
+1. User model should contain username and password and all the stuff according to yelp camp refactored and something called admin, this field is false for every single one of them except admin.
-2.
+2. Admin will be able to create more users.

 ### Admin